Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers and sellers

-Have a spouse, friend or neighbor accompany you to the meeting.
+If you do meet in person, have a spouse, friend or neighbor accompany you to the meeting.
 If you have to make the trip alone, let someone else know your plans.
 Facebook allows you to create and share your meetup plan with a friend.
 Just follow the steps below.

 2. Tap “Create meetup plan.”